Stive1213/LifeHUb/README.md

 - **Node.js** (v14 or higher): [Download Node.js](https://nodejs.org/)
 - **npm**: Comes with Node.js.
 - **Git**: For cloning the repository (optional).
-- A **Google Cloud Project** with OAuth2 credentials for Google signup (see setup below).
-- An email service (e.g., Gmail) for sending verification emails (see setup below).

 ---